mercadopago/devsite-docs/guides/sdks-v2/official/landing.en.md

 bullet_section_with_media:
  - title: Client-side
  - type: normal
- - message: With MercadoPago.js and React SDK installed, you can make calls to the cards token and use many other features in the integration.
+ - message: With MercadoPago.js or the React SDK installed, you can make calls to the cards token and use many other features in the integration.
  - image: /sdk/library-media-2.png
 ---